stackitcloud/stackit-cli/docs/stackit_rabbitmq_instance_update.md

 ### Examples

 ```
-  Update the plan of an RabbitMQ instance with ID "xxx"
+  Update the plan of a RabbitMQ instance with ID "xxx"
   $ stackit rabbitmq instance update xxx --plan-id yyy

-  Update the range of IPs allowed to access an RabbitMQ instance with ID "xxx"
+  Update the range of IPs allowed to access a RabbitMQ instance with ID "xxx"
   $ stackit rabbitmq instance update xxx --acl 1.2.3.0/24
 ```